 The treatment of thrush is usually very simple.
-The most effective treatment is pessaries (dissolving tablets) inserted into the vagina at night.
-Other options are tablets that are taken by mouth, and creams that are applied to the skin around the vagina.
+The most effective treatment is pessaries (dissolving tablets) or cream inserted into the vagina.
+You can buy this over the counter from a pharmacy.
+Other options are tablets that are taken by mouth.

 In most cases, treatment will relieve the symptoms.
-However, some women may have recurrent thrush and others seem to get it almost continually.
+However, some women may have thrush that keeps coming back, and others seem to get it almost continually.
 In these instances, doctors may prescribe longer courses of treatment.

 Treatment is not usually needed for a sexual partner of someone who has thrush.